mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 Basic passage varies in quality.
-At best, passengers can expect double occupancy in a stateroom with minimal attention from the ship’s steward.
+At best, passengers can expect double occupancy in a stateroom with minimal attention from the ship's steward.
 Limited access to stores is granted but passengers at this level are expected to provide for themselves.
-If

-Crew Roles

-possible, basic passengers are segregated from high and middle passengers.
+If possible, basic passengers are segregated from high and middle passengers.
 In cases where space is not available in the accommodations, basic passengers may be assigned a cot in the cargo hold or another